"Quality Outdoor Living Since 1995"

 • Property preservation — protects decks, sliding doors, and siding from UV damage

-The Math That Matters: A $10,000 patio cover used for 15 years costs about $56/month.
-Even if it added zero resale value, that’s less than a gym membership for a space your family uses daily.
+The Math That Matters: Spread across 10-20+ years of daily use, a quality patio cover costs very little per month of enjoyment—less than a gym membership for a space your whole family uses.
+Even setting resale aside, the years of use make it worth it.
 The resale recovery is the bonus, not the point.

 Competitive Advantage at Sale